h2oai/mli-resources/README.md

 #### Additional Code Examples

-The notebooks on in this repo have been revamped and refined many times.
+The notebooks in this repo have been revamped and refined many times.
 Other versions with different, and potentially interesting, details are available at these locations:

 * [O'Reilly Media GitLab](https://content.oreilly.com/oriole/Interpretable-machine-learning-with-Python-XGBoost-and-H2O)
 * [github.com/jphall663](https://github.com/jphall663/interpretable_machine_learning_with_python)